-2. Directly from a qualified small business taxed as a C-corporation
+2. They must be directly from a qualified small business taxed as a C-corporation

 Most technology startups will qualify for QSBS treatment.
 However, there is a lengthy list of companies whose shares are not allowed to receive the QSBS status .

-3. That has no more than $50 million in aggregate gross assets at the time of issuance, and
+3. The business must have no more than $50 million in aggregate gross assets at the time of issuance

 The key question in the venture industry typically falls on whether the company had “aggregate gross assets” of $50 million or less at the time of investment.
 Many people assume valuation is important, but it is not.
 “Aggregate gross assets” simply means the amount of cash and property held by the company.
 The key sum for QSBS qualification is the cash invested in a fundraising round plus the assets on a company’s balance sheet.

-4. Hold onto such shares for at least 5 years.
+4. You must hold onto such shares for at least 5 years

 To qualify for QSBS tax preference, you must hold your stock for at least 5 years.
 Selling it early may void your tax benefit.
 As a small bit of nuance, if you have held your shares for at least 6 months but not yet 5 years, you may be able to roll your gains into a replacement QSBS company within 60 days of exit.